TanmayKhule/TanmayKhule/README.md

 - 👋 Hi, I’m Tanmay Khule
 - 💼 I'm a Third Year CSE Student from Mumbai
 - 💬 Talk to me about intriguing ML research's or maybe just the weather
-- 👯 I’m looking to collaborate on Research Projects/
+- 👯 I’m looking to collaborate on Research Projects

 <div></div>